 The program is 6 weeks long and all fellows must participate fully in all program activities.
 Late arrivals/early departures/deferrals are granted only in cases of extreme need (e.g. serious health issues) and with approval of the U.S. Department of State.

 As an applicant to the program, it is up to you to discuss this with your employer.
-If you are selected as a finalist for the program you will need to confirm your availability to participate and that you have taken leave from work for the period of the program.
+If you are selected as a finalist you will need to confirm your availability to participate and that you have taken leave from work for the period of the program.

 All fellows will arrive and depart from Washington, D.C.
-The first week of the program will take place in Rural Virginia (4 hours south of Washington).
-In the second week of the program you will return to DC for the month long fellowship and Professional Fellows Congress.
+The first week of the program will take place in rural Virginia (4 hours south of Washington).
+In the second week of the program you will return to Washington, DC for the month long fellowship and Professional Fellows Congress.

 For the first week (7 nights) of the program you will stay with an American host family.
 Host families are carefully selected and well-oriented to program and your country and culture.
-Weeks 2-5 you will stay in furnished apartments.
+During weeks 2 through 5 you will stay in furnished apartments.
 Usually 4 fellows are placed in a 2-bedroom apartment.
-During the last week of the program All Fellows are housed in hotel accommodations sharing two people per room.
+During the last week of the program all Fellows are housed in a hotel, two people per room.
 In all cases housing is gender separate.

-Legacy International will place you in an American host organization.
+Legacy International will place you with a U.S. host organization.
 You may express interest in a particular organization or field and we will do our best to place you, however Legacy has final say over all placements and you may not choose your own fellowship host.
 Not every fellowship placement is a perfect match, but there is always something that you can learn.
 We expect flexibility and adaptability from fellows.